 |Injection site hemorrhage||1%||2%|

-Less common serious adverse reactions reported in < 1% of the patients treated with EYLEA were retinal detachment, retinal tear, and endophthalmitis.
-Hypersensitivity has also been reported in less than 1% of the patients treated with EYLEA.
+Less common serious adverse reactions reported in < 1% of the patients treated with EYLEA were hypersensitivity, retinal detachment, retinal tear, and endophthalmitis.

 Macular Edema Following Central Retinal Vein Occlusion (CRVO)

-The data described below reflect exposure to EYLEA in 218 patients with macular edema following CRVO treated with 2 mg dose in 2 double-masked, controlled clinical studies (COPERNICUS and GALILEO) for 6 months [see Clinical Studies].
+The data described below reflect exposure to EYLEA in 218 patients with macular edema following CRVO treated with 2 mg dose in 2 double-masked, controlled clinical studies (GALILEO and COPERNICUS) for 6 months [see Clinical Studies].

 |Intraocular pressure increased||8%||6%|